Maestro Manuel Rufino

 Master Domingo Dias Porta

-The Venerable Domingo Dias Porta has traveled the Americas for more than four decades.
+The Venerable Domingo Dias Porta has traveled the Americas for more than six decades.
 Everywhere he has received a welcome as the bearer of good news.
 Recognized as an educator, a messenger, a visionary and as a spiritual teacher, Dias Porta demonstrates the special role of the Americas in the birth of a global civilization for our time, arising from the natural order of earth and cosmos.
 He offers the Mayan wisdom as both prophetic and effectual to lead humanity to a new celebration of life.

 Born in Caracas, Venezuela in 1930, as a young man he pursued undergraduate and graduate studies at the University of Los Andes in Merida, Venezuela, later serving on the faculty.
 His work was in education sciences, psychology, art appreciation, sociology and anthropology.